sigsum/sigsum/witness.md

 Output on success:
-- `cosignature`: witness co-signature for the submitted tree head, can be repeated multiple times.
+- `cosignature`: witness co-signature for the submitted tree head, can be repeated multiple times (but must not be missing).

-  Different cosignatures can have different versions, key hashes, and timestamps.
-Clients must ignore cosignatures of unknown version (that is, where the first field is not `v1`) or bearing an unrecognized witness key hash.
+  Different cosignatures can have different versions, key hashes, and timestamps, but there may be at most one v1 cosignature for each key hash.
+  Clients must ignore cosignatures of unknown version (that is, where the first field is not `v1`) or bearing an unexpected witness key hash.
 The timestamps can be expected to all be recent and in the same range.

 The witness must persist the new tree head before returning the cosignature.
 Note that checking the `old_size` against the previous tree head and persisting